I7-Examples/Bronze/docs/source.txt

 		if the inkpot is on the book return stand and the inkpot is full begin;
 			move glass bell to bellroom;
-			move contract book to storage;
+			move contract book to Storage-Box;
 			say "You summon the librarian, who comes and looks at the contract book: you see this as a sort of fog.
 It frowns at the condition of some of the pages, then searches the front and back of the book; then, grimacing, it takes out a red seal like those used in the empire of the Chan.

 It inks this carefully from the inkpot, then stamps inside the front of the book:[paragraph break]";
 			center "PROPERTY OF THE LIE LIBRARY";
 			center "DO NOT REMOVE";
 			say "[paragraph break]...whereupon the contracts inside begin to unravel and dissolve into the merest stories.";
-			if feast is in storage
+			if feast is in Storage-Box
 			begin;
 				say "[line break]Of course, this means that you are unable to find any food, since the kitchen staff no longer exists to prepare it.
 The Beast, though still alive, will not survive until you can fetch something.
 But perhaps that is a small price to pay for all the souls you have liberated.";
-				end the game saying "You have made an exchange";
+				end the story saying "You have made an exchange";
 			end if;
-			if the Beast is in storage
+			if the Beast is in Storage-Box
 			begin;
-				end the game saying "You have punished the Beast for his sins and set free his slaves";
+				end the story saying "You have punished the Beast for his sins and set free his slaves";
 				stop the action;
 			end if;
-			if girdle is in storage
+			if girdle is in Storage-Box
 			begin;
 				say "[line break]You never do discover any final rest or cure for the Beast.
 But perhaps that is a small price to pay for all the souls you have liberated.";
-				end the game saying "You have made an exchange";
+				end the story saying "You have made an exchange";
 			end if;
 			stop the action;
 		otherwise;